Finoy/fack-api/README.md

 # Use your own data

-With My JSON Server online service and a simple GitHub repo, you can have your own online fake REST server in seconds.
+With [typicode's](https://github.com/typicode) MyJSONServer online service(https://my-json-server.typicode.com/) and a simple GitHub repo, you can have your own online fake REST server in seconds.

 https://my-json-server.typicode.com/Finoy/fake-api/users/